revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 ```

-> - In the above code an array list "al" is created and it stores Integer elements and element 1 is added to the ArrayList.
+> - In the above code, an array list "al" is created and it stores Integer elements and element 1 is added to the ArrayList.

 </details>